jongsuny/httpd-conf-sample/README.md

 # httpd-conf-sample
 This is apache httpd config sample.

-Remember, this is sample,before apply to your server, make sure all config goes right.
+**Remember**, this is sample,before apply to your server, make sure all config goes right.

 ======
 ## Includes